timothywcrane/RTFM/README.md

 # RTFM - Read The Frigging Manual
  ![RTFM](https://github.com/timothywcrane/RTFM/blob/main/rtfm.png?raw=true)

-## RTFM is a simple bash script that creates a frigging system manual for you to read, search & reference.
+## RTFM is a simple bash script that creates a frigging system manual for you.

 ## No more excuses.
-Make a manual and use it!
+Make a manual.
+Read, search & reference it!

 ### Please Be Aware: